ameliacode/Unity_ML/README.md

 ***Notes..***
 The Tensorflow library they took is not the version(Tensorflow 2.0) we use today since 2020.
 Hence I gave a little twist to the content and decided to use Pytorch, as unity ml-agents new releases supports Pytorch instead of Tensorflow.
-I only took the idea from the book and Hope this can be a great tutorial for newbies out there.
+I only took the idea from the book and hope this can be a great tutorial for newbies out there.

 ---